- Our Watersheds

 The Clackamas Review featured NCUWC on August 14, 2013!
 Click here to read this great article by Ellen Spitelari!

-Our special event on July 20, 2013 was very successful!
+Our Annual Tour of the Willamette River on July 20, 2013 was very successful!
 Thank you for your participation!
 NCUWC partnered with the Lower Columbia Estuary Partnership and the Willamette Riverkeeper for this event.
 Tryon Creek Watershed Council and Johnson Creek Watershed Council also joined us.
 The Clackamas Review featured the event in a July 22, 2013 article.
 Read about this exciting event (including the Clackamas Review article), review the route, and see event photos on the Projects page of this website.

 We had a NCUWC table at the movie night in Risley Park on July 26, 2013!
 About 150 people attended the movie night event; it was hosted by the NCPRD.